bartekspitza/sophia/README.md

 1. Copy board
 2. Legal move generation for all pieces
-2. En passant
+3. En passant
-3. Promotion
-3. Castling moves
+4. Castling moves
-4. Is game over (No legal moves)
+5. Is game over (No legal moves)